Red Sox vs. Diamondbacks Player Props Betting Odds

 |0

-Bet on player props for Rafael Devers or other Red Sox players with DraftKings Sportsbook.
+Bet on player props for Alex Verdugo, Rafael Devers or other Red Sox players with DraftKings Sportsbook.

 Buy officially licensed gear for your favorite teams and players at Fanatics!